TheOdinProject/curriculum/javascript/computer_science/project_hash_map.md

   1. `get` takes one argument as a key and returns the value that is assigned to this key.

-  1. `has` takes a key as an argument and checks if your hash map has that key.
+  1. `has` takes a key as an argument and returns `true` or `false` based on whether or not the key is in the hash map.

-  1. `remove` takes a key as argument and remove it from the hash table.
+  1. `remove` takes a key as argument and removes it from the hash table.

-  1. `length` returns how many stored keys in the hash code.
+  1. `length` returns the number of stored keys in the hash map.

   1. `clear` removes all entries in the hash map.